Orlando814/Queens-Blood-Game/README.md

 - | | | | | +- SanguineOnlyAllowsMovesToRowTwoColThree
 - | | | | | +- SanguineOnlyAllowsMovesToRowZeroColZeroMock
 - | | | | +- StrategyTests

+# Changes for Part 3

+- Changes from the previous assignment
+  - We made one change to make it so that when we are doing a move, we pass implementation of the controller and changing the pubsub within the controller to no longer be generic.
+  - We also redid the view.
+Previously there was a JPanel for each card whose parent panel was the entire hand.
+  We redid this to only have a hand panel that draws all the cards.
+We changed this because we were having trouble deselecting a card after a move was made.

+# Additions made / Controller

+- Pub-Sub implementations
+  - We had many implementations of pub sub, some working based off of each other.
+    - In regard to the basic pub-sub that we had in the previous assignment, that has remained the same, and we still use the same listeners.
+    - We created a new listener interface called ModelFeaturesListener.
+The controller implements this interface and listen's for the current player and when the game is over.
+      - Listener methods are called whoseTurn() & gameOver()
+    - The second listener interface we created was the PlayerActionListener.
+The view implemented this interface listen's for when the player makes a move.
+However, only a machine player actually publishes an event to the view and a human player doesn't.
+      - Listener method is called moveHasBeenMade()

+- In regard to getting the information for that move
+  - We utilize the pubsub that we previously had for the previous assignment and will merely use that for our human implementation.
+For our machine, we will reference the strategy and then put that information through the view so that it can be interpreted in the same manner as the human actions.
+- For the implementation of the view
+  - hasMovedBeenMade() Method: When the view receives a notification from the publisher (machine player) it will be given a move and call several of its listener's methods (controller) to imitate a human player.
+This allows the machine player to make a move
+  - showGameOver() Method: When the game is over the controller calls this method which will cause the view to display a game over message with the winner and score or a tie message
+  - showInvalidMove() Method: When the controller is given an invalid move it calls this method which makes the view display an invalid move message

+- Lastly, we have the implementation for our model.
+    - notifyListeners() Method: We have an implementation which will tell the listener everytime a player does some sort of move (pass, placing a card, etc).
+That listener will then delegate to the controller, telling it to wait for this player to make a move.
+Then, we have another listener which checks to see if the game is over.
+So within the same "notify" method, we just check to see if the game is over, notify the controller if the game is over, and display a screen with the score / player who won.

+- Machine and Player implementations who both implement the PlayerActions interface
+  - Within these two classes we have very simple implementations, the human player does nothing, as its behavior is already dealt with in the view, and the machine player just calls to our listener that is waiting for some sort of move to get the "MoveValues" object to then make the move.
+  - Both implementations a getPlayer() method which returns the Enum Player that they represent

+- Public Behaviors for our Controller
+  - The only public behavior for our controller is a simple method, playGame() which takes in nothing and starts our game.

+# Jar File

+- Our jar file is located within the src folder.
+It should be ran within the parent directory for this project with the given file.
+An example command would be this,
+  - java -jar f25-hw07-groups-group-The-Best-Group-Ever-dev.jar 5 7 config/red.deck config/blue.deck human human
+    - This would create a game with 5 rows, 7 cols, a red deck, a blue deck, and human p1 and human p2
+  - java -jar f25-hw07-groups-group-The-Best-Group-Ever-dev.jar 5 7 config/red.deck config/blue.deck human strategy1
+    - this would create a game with 5 rows, 7 cols, a red deck, a blue deck, and a human p1 and a first fit p2
+  - The way to configure the game is to input the arguments in the following order:
+    - Row - First input
+    - Col - Second input
+    - Red deck path - Third input (we recommend using config/red.deck)
+    - Blue deck path - Fourth input (we recommend using config/blue.deck)
+    - Player 1 - Fifth input (clarified below)
+    - Player 2 - Sixth input (clarified below)
+      - Player Inputs are the following
+        - "human" -> human input
+        - "strategy1" -> first fit algorithm
+        - "strategy2" -> maximize row algorithm
+  - With this information, move the jar file to the root directory (f25-hw07-groups-group-The-Best-Group-Ever) and then run the program in the terminal with the relevant commands you want.